Myth Busting: Four Myths about PolyMet, Twin Metals and the Green Economy

 Because the remaining copper and nickel deposits around the world are such low grades, these metals are becoming more expensive to extract and causing more environmental damage in the process.
 This underscores how important it is to recycle these metals.
-Currently, the United States recycles a measly 33% of its copper.
-If the U.S. raised the recycling rate to just 50%, it would produce more copper each year than would be extracted by nine Twin Metals or fifteen PolyMet mines.
+Currently, the United States gets only 38% of its copper from recycling.
+If the U.S. procured just 50% of its copper from recycling — similar the current rate the European Union — this would produce more copper each year than would be extracted by five Twin Metals or almost ten PolyMet mines.

 Further, researchers estimate that recycling and extracting copper and other metals from e-waste would be 13 times cheaper than opening a new mine.
 It would also require 85% less energy than extracting it from ore in the earth.
 While we need to invest more into recycling, it’s important to note that the current state of electronics recycling is far from perfect.

 Electronics are often shipped overseas, to developing countries where hazardous materials and unsafe conditions expose people to toxins and poisons in e-waste.
 This is a major environmental justice concern.
 Fortunately, significant attention is being directed to this problem and organizations such as Basel Action Network are working to implement safe and effective recycling practices that benefit people and the environment.